See also: David Suzuki Foundation

 Suzuki has accused certain media outlets, particularly Fox News, of deceitfully working to discredit the purportedly large body of scientific evidence suggesting that anthropogenic global warming poses a grave threat to the earth and all its life forms.
 These media “skeptics” and "deniers," Suzuki says, are bankrolled by coal and oil companies and "[fossil-fuel] industry-funded lobby groups."

-Suzuki is a member of Green Cross International's honorary board, along with such notables as Wangari Maathai, Ted Turner, and Robert Redford.
+Suzuki is a member of Green Cross International's honorary board, along with such notables as Wangari Maathai, Robert Redford, and Ted Turner.

 For additional information on David Suzuki, click here.